 We believe everyone can learn new skills with the right help, and we welcome everyone to get involved with cooking, no matter what their experience.

-Thrifty Kitchen is funded by Reaching Communities (Big Lottery) and is part of our Whitby’s Community Food Hub, alongside Whitby’s Pantry and Whitby’s Homemade.
+Thrifty Kitchen is funded by Reaching Communities (Big Lottery) and is part of our Whitby’s Food Hub, alongside Whitby’s Pantry and Whitby’s Homemade.
 Thrifty Kitchen aims to equip people from Preston with a broad range of cooking skills, budgeting information, digital skills, money and time-saving tips and tricks in a friendly, informal and hands-on session to help them get more out of their weekly shop.

 - Kids in the Kitchen sessions are run during school holidays.